Identification

 A member of the Territorial Commission, specifically skilled for that purpose, interviews the minor in the presence of the parents or the legal guardian and the supporting personnel providing specific assistance to the minor.
 For justified reasons, the Territorial Commission may proceed to interview the minor again in the presence of the supporting personnel, even without the presence of the parent or the legal guardian, if considered necessary in relation of the personal situation of the minor concerned, the degree of maturity and development, in the light of the minor’s best interests.[5]

-The Presidential Decree 191/2022 of 4 October 2022,[5] published on 13 December 2022 introduced an important change for unaccompanied foreign minors who seek asylum while under 18 years of age.
+The Presidential Decree 191/2022 of 4 October 2022,[6] published on 13 December 2022 introduced an important change for unaccompanied children who seek asylum while underage.
 According to the Article 14 (1bis) of PD no. 394/99 as amended by PD 191/2022, in case the international protection request is denied, the residence permit for asylum request issued to the unaccompanied minor may be converted into a permit to stay for study or work reasons, pursuant to Article 32 (1 and 1 bis) of the Consolidated Act on Immigration, even after reaching the age of majority.

 The request must be presented within thirty days from the expiring date provided for the appeal against the refusal issued by the Territorial Commission or, in case of appeal, within thirty days from the notification of the decree by which the Court denies the suspension of the effects of the denial challenged, or within thirty days from the communication of the Court decree rejecting the appeal pursuant to article 35-bis, (4 and 13), of the Procedure Decree.

-The most represented nationalities were Ukraine, Egypt, Tunisia, and Afghanistan.
+The most represented nationalities were Egypt, Ukraine, Tunisia, Gambia, Guinea, Ivory Coast and Albania (all together representing 75.4% of the total minors).

-In 2022, 1,661 unaccompanied minors applied for international protection, a significant decrease when compared to 2021, when international protection requests submitted by UAMs were 3,373.
-Of these, 67% were recognised international protected.
+In 2023, 2,352 unaccompanied minors applied for international protection, a significant increase when compared to 2022, when 1,661 UAMs submitted international protection requests.

 Nationality Number